The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

-Often cited as one of the most innovative RTS games of the past decade, it sees you taking control of a mage whose realm has become shattered into tiny floating pieces.
+Cited as one of the most innovative RTS games of the past decade, it sees you playing as a mage whose realm has become shattered into tiny floating pieces.

-To reconnect them, you’ll have to restore each territory to its former glory by gathering resources, developing nations, and defending them invading forces.
+To reconnect them, you’ll have to restore each territory to its former glory by gathering resources, developing nations, and defending them from invaders.

 While some aspects still don’t quite mesh with the game as a whole, Driftland is a great alternative for anyone left craving more fantasy RTS games.

 Homeworld: Deserts of Kharak

-Although many were skeptical of its ‘six degrees of freedom’ novelty at the time of the game’s release in 2016, Blackbird Interactive has been able to justify its value across consistent content updates.
+While many were skeptical of its ‘six degrees of freedom’ novelty at the time of the game’s release, Blackbird has justified its value across consistent updates.

-If you’re a fan of the Homeworld franchise at large or simply can’t resist a good deal, we recommend picking it up alongside the Homeworld Remastered bundle.
+If you’re a fan of the series or simply can’t resist a good deal, we recommend picking it up with the Homeworld Remastered bundle.

 Supreme Commander 2

 Supreme Commander 2 is regarded as a classic that still holds up in 2024 for large-scale RTS battling with big machines.

-However, the game shakes things up by offering more varied and interesting progression paths that allow you to research and create experimental units on the fly.
+However, the game shakes things up with more varied and interesting progression paths that allow you to research and create experimental units on the fly.